haiquangtran/ENGR489_Report/README.md

 # ENGR489 Report

-Thesis report on Recommender systems for ENGR489.
+Report on Recommender systems for ENGR489.